MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/quickstart.md

 }, OnPlayFabError); // Define your own OnPlayFabError function to report errors
 ```

-This API method returns an [Authentication/EntityKey](xref:titleid.playfabapi.com.authentication.authentication.getentitytoken#entitykey) object, which contains the ID and type, which you should save.
-If called from the client, this typically represents the logged-in player.
+When called from the client, this typically represents the logged-in player.
+When called from game servers, this represents your title.

-Called from game servers, this will represent your title.
-With the `entityId` and `entityType`, you can make other calls to other Entity API methods.

-You should save a reference to the `entityId` and `entityType` to use in other API calls (Each API has an `EntityKey` structure, above). `EntityToken` is handled internally by the SDK, so you can ignore that.

 ## Entity objects

 Entity objects allow you to read and write small JSON-serializable objects attached to an entity.
-All entity types support the same `GetObjects` and `SetObjects` methods.
+All entity types support the `GetObjects` and `SetObjects` methods.

-The examples that are shown below demonstrate setting and reading an `Object` on a `title_player_account`.
+The following code snippets show how to set and read an `Object` on a `title_player_account` entity.

+Use the [SetObjects](xref:titleid.playfabapi.com.data.object.SetObjects) method to set entity objects on a player or a title.

 ```csharp
 var data = new Dictionary<string, object>()